Lansford Hastings: The Republic of California

 Hastings wrote The Emigrants' Guide to Oregon and California to induce Americans to move to California, hoping they could effect a bloodless revolution by sheer numbers.
 He described California in glowing terms and gave practical advice to overland travelers.
 In his book he wrote: "The most direct path would be leave the Oregon route, about two hundred miles east of Fort Hall; thence bearing west-south west, to the Salt Lake; and thence continuing down to the bay of San Francisco."
 (Hastings, pp. 137–138).
 Hastings wrote this statement before he had traveled the route himself, and he was unaware of the difficulties in crossing the Wasatch Range and the salt flats of western Utah.
-His first attempt was only from Salt Lake City to Fort Bridger, which he did in mild weather, without time constraints, and without ever attempting to cross the desert portion.
+His first attempt was only from Fort Bridger to Salt Lake City, which he did in mild weather, without time constraints, and without ever attempting to cross the desert portion.
 Afterward, he eagerly spread the word that his overland route was faster and better than any other.
 According to historian Thomas F. Andrews, "It was Hastings’s renown as an author and trail leader, coupled with his presence on the trail…that helped persuade the [Donner] emigrants to undertake the cutoff that now bears his name."

-Hastings's dream of empire soon collapsed when California was conquered by the United States military during the Mexican–American War.
+Hastings's dream of empire soon collapsed when California was conquered by the United States during the Mexican–American War.
 In 1848, Mexico ceded California to the United States under the Treaty of Guadalupe Hidalgo.

 A home of his in California, the Hastings Adobe, is listed on the National Register of Historic Places.